cbteeple/docs/docs/3d_printing/upgrades_v1.md

 ## Firmware
 ### Enable UART with the TMC2208 Drivers
 This is trickier than I thought it would be.
 It turns out the motor drivers i baught were wired differently from everyone else's.
-After probably 3 days of troubleshooting and reading about 10 million blog posts, I finally found this [YouTube video](https://www.youtube.com/watch?v=k3Uc1F5jgVQ&t=35s) from the company I baught the drivers from (BigTreeTech).
+After probably 3 days of troubleshooting and reading about 10 million blog posts, I finally found this [YouTube video](https://www.youtube.com/watch?v=k3Uc1F5jgVQ&t=35s) from the company I bought the drivers from (BigTreeTech).
 This clarified everything.

 However, that wasn't the end of thr road.
 It turns out Marlin 1.x doesn't fully support TMC drivers.
-"It should be easy to swtich up to Marlin 2.0 though," I thought.
+"It should be easy to switch up to Marlin 2.0 though," I thought.
 Boy was I wrong.
-It turns out due to a compliler problem in the Windows version of the Arduino IDE, **I CAN'T COMPILE MARLIN 2.0 IN WIDNOWS**.
+It turns out due to a complier problem in the Windows version of the Arduino IDE, **I CAN'T COMPILE MARLIN 2.0 IN WINDOWS**.
 Luckily I dual-boot my laptop, so a quick switch over to Ubuntu 18.04, and I was compiling Marlin 2.0 in no time.
 Literally 15 seconds.

 ### Boot Screen
 After all of that nonsense getting Marlin to work, I figured I deserved a custom boot screen to commemorate all the hard work I've put into the printer so far.
 I followed these steps: